The Laughter Files β€” An Encyclopedia of Comedy

 Life and career

-Victoria Winifred Mary Wood was born on 19 May 1953 in Prestwich, Lancashire, the youngest of four children in a comfortably middle-class family.
+Victoria Winifred Mary Wood was born on 19 May 1953 in Prestwich, Lancashire, the youngest of four children in a Lancashire family.
 Her father was a life assurance salesman, her mother a former dancer, and the household was suffused with music, films and a fierce, defensive wit.
 She was educated at Bury Grammar School for Girls and later at the University of Birmingham, where she read drama and began honing the songs and sketches that would become her trademark.

 Victoria Wood: As Seen on TV (1985–1987) made her a household name, with its spoofs of suburban soaps, the immortal 'Acorn Antiques' parody, and songs that turned the minutiae of British life into bittersweet art.
 She followed it with a string of one-off specials, the stage revue Victoria Wood Live, and the much-loved BBC sitcom dinnerladies (1998–2000), which she wrote and starred in.
 Later in life she moved into more dramatic work, writing and starring in Housewife, 49 (2006), a Bafta-winning dramatisation of the wartime diaries of Nella Last.